pbrod/nvector/README.rst

 `FFI (The Norwegian Defence Research Establishment) <http://www.ffi.no/en>`_ based on the `nvector toolbox <http://www.navlab.net/nvector/#download>`_ for `Matlab <http://www.mathworks.com>`_ written by the navigation group at `FFI <http://www.ffi.no/en>`_.
-The nvector._core module is a vectorized reimplementation of the matlab nvector toolbox while the nvector.objects module is a new easy to use object oriented user interface to the nvector core functionality documented in [GB20]_.
+The nvector.core and nvector.rotation module is a vectorized reimplementation of the matlab nvector toolbox while the nvector.objects module is a new easy to use object oriented user interface to the nvector core functionality documented in [GB20]_.

 Most of the content is based on the article by K. Gade [Gad10]_.